 You can explore the grounds and internals of the castle with a paid admission, or you can admire the view of the castle and the surroundings for free from the car park at the “All the Goodness” coffee shop that lies on the other side of the bridge.

 For tonight we will be heading on to the small harbour town of Portree on the Isle of Skye, ready for a bright and early start tomorrow.
 We recommend the cheap, cosy, and central accommodation of the Portree Hotel.

 As the small town of Portree comes to life, we recommend you pack a hot drink and head down to the colourful harbour to watch the world come to life.
 Fishing boats will begin to head in and out and the morning sun will slowly bring the world to life.
 A very peaceful spot to start off an exciting and busy day.

 Get Lost in the Fairy Glen

-Driving north onto the Trotternish Peninsula of Skye, our first stop is just outside the small village of Uig at the mystical Fairy Glen.
+Driving north onto the Trotternish Peninsula of Skye, our first stop is just outside the small village of Uig at the mystical Fairy Glen, which is one of the best things to do in Isle of Skye.
 We recommend driving along the northern coast of the island and admiring the coastal views all along this route.
 The roads are small and winding, so take your time and enjoy the view.